seequent/git-project/README.rst

 best when sub-repositories are mostly stable.

 git-project keeps track of which branches you should be on in all your repositories when you are working on a given feature.
-So, if you're working on feature X on a given branch in your main repository, which depends on branch Y in sub-repo A and branch X in sub-repo B, git-project keeps track of that for you!
+So, if you're working on :code:`feature X` on a given branch in your main repository, which depends on :code:`branch Y` in :code:`sub-repo A` and :code:`branch X` in :code:`sub-repo B`, git-project keeps track of that for you!
 Then, if you want to stop and work on a different feature that depends on an entirely different set of branches, you can switch to it with a single command.